Maud Henon, Weaver Extraordinaire

 I had tried very hard to sell a home that had a studio attached, but I had been unsuccessful.
 One couple I had been working with for a long time, bought a different property from another Realtor who told them I wouldn’t mind…

-On my birthday, December 2nd, I received a call from a woman who said her name was Muud, that she had my card from when I’d shown her home, and would I please come over and talk to her about listing her home for her.
+On my birthday, December 2nd, I received a call from a woman who said her name was Muud, that she had my card from when I’d shown her home, and would I please come over and talk to her about listing her home.

 I could not work out what her name was, and I was terrified that by mimicking what I thought I heard her say I would say something offensive.
 Nevertheless I trekked the path of mimicking.